 What happens if I don’t agree with with the Court’s decision?

-If you disagree with the final custody decision provided by the Juvenile and Domestic Relations Judge, you may appeal that decision to a higher court.
+If you disagree with the final custody decision provided by the court, you have two options to remedy the situation.

 The appellate process serves to correct any errors on the part of the lower courts judgments and clarify any law that the lower court may have misinterpreted.